cdallasanta/Python-projects/README.md

 -Practicing using different input values

 coin estimator.py - Coin Estimator By Weight - based on the weight of your coin collection, how many wrappers do you need and the total value
 -This is very much a work in progress.
 It started as a ton of dictionaries before trying to convert them into a cleaner pandas dataframe.
-Then I learned that I'm not as familiar with dataframes as I though.
+Then I learned that I'm not as familiar with dataframes as I thought.